c42/ruby_primer/README.md

  written by the user.
 RubyMonk uses ERB templating to render it, the user's code is passed in as the variable `user_code`.
 - `specs` : RSpec block that tests the method in the `code_wrapper`.

+To display any specific text in the RubyMonk output window when running a particular exercise, add `puts` or a similar command that writes to `stdout` in either the `specs` or the `code_wrapper` block.

 An exercise needs to have:

 - `starting_code`